zbalkan/zbalkan.github.io/_posts/2023-09-19-ironies-of-automation.md

-## Back to basics 1: The Microsoft Leak and the Ironies of Automation
+## Back to Basics 1: The Microsoft Leak and the Ironies of Automation

 ### Table of Contents
   * [Introduction](#introduction)